“Beliefs have the power to create and the power to destroy.

 After his stay at the skilled nursing facility, he came home and mostly rested.
 On February 20th he went back to the hospital for a check-up and they found that the valve was detached (the first surgery was a failure), and he needed another surgery.
 Heart valve replacements are commonly done at this hospital and so this unfortunate turn of events was devastating because a second surgery so soon after the first was risky.
 He went back into the hospital and received the diagnosis, odds and prognosis of a second surgery.
 Not liking the odds Brandon AMA’d (against medical advice) himself and left.
 The news was too much for him to handle and he just wanted to escape.
 I was devastated.
 Brandon’s leaving meant that the doctors were less likely to cooperate with a second surgery if Brandon wouldn’t.

-“If I don’t live long, you can start a foundation for me in my name to help people who struggle with drug abuse”
+“If I don’t live long, you can start a foundation in my name to help people who struggle with drug abuse”

 He made his way home and mostly stayed reclusive in his room.
 Late one night in March 2018, Brandon came into my room to talk with me about how he wanted his estate divided among his family.
 He was 27 years old.
 Brandon was in need of life-saving heart surgery.
 He was given a fifty percent chance of surviving the surgery and only a ten percent chance of a normal recovery.
 Under these circumstances, his organs would slowly shut down and he would end up in a vegetative state for an unknown amount of time before death.
 This is what he feared the most and had decided to live out the time he had left, likely only months to possibly a few years with his heart slowly dying.
 He didn’t want to face the possibility of a vegetative state and dying slowly from organ failure after surgery.